 Besides cute appearance, some animals such as dogs and cats show lifelong infantile behaviors.
 The retention of youthful traits into adulthood might be due to the domestication process.

-For examples, many dogs exhibit behavior of young wolves (e.g. barking, whining, soliciting attention, etc.) through their life time and are non-aggressive toward humans.
+For examples, many dogs exhibit the behavior of young wolves (e.g. barking, whining, soliciting attention, etc.) through their lifetime and are non-aggressive toward humans.

 The infantile appearance and behaviors may form a human-animal bond similar to the human-infant bond.

 However, pets are not just baby substitutes, they are also friends.
 Pets can work with human, care for a human, and provide emotional support and companionship.

 Through interaction, human and pets can have trust and cooperation.

 Many people consider dogs are “man’s best friends”, and this may imply the formation of a social bond that has similar emotional and adaptive functions as human-human friendships.